European shares hit 1-week low as commodities stocks slump

 By Atul Prakash

-LONDON, Feb 24 (Reuters) - European equities fell for a second straight session to a one-week low on Wednesday, with further selling pressure on commodities-related shares as prices of copper and crude oil slipped.
+LONDON, Feb 24 (Reuters) - European equities fell for a second straight session to a one-week low on Wednesday, with commodities-related shares coming under further selling pressure as prices of copper and crude oil slipped.

-The pan-European FTSEurofirst 300 index ended down 2.3 percent at its lowest level in around a week, extending losses from a 1.3 percent slide in the previous session.
+The pan-European FTSEurofirst 300 index was down 2.2 percent at its lowest level in around a week, extending losses from a 1.3 percent slide in the previous session.

-The index has fallen 12 percent so far in 2016, as concerns about a slowdown in China - the world’s second-biggest economy and a major commodities consumer - have hit world markets.

-Commodities-focused stocks bore the brunt of the sell-off, with the STOXX Europe 600 Basic Resources index dropping 6.5 percent after copper prices fell on persistent concerns about the state of the Chinese economy.
+Commodities-focused stocks bore the brunt of the sell-off, with the STOXX Europe 600 Basic Resources index dropping 4.9 percent after copper prices fell on persistent concerns about slowing demand in top consumer China.

-The European oil and gas index also slipped 2.8 percent, tracking a decline in oil prices after top exporter Saudi Arabia ruled out production cuts.
+The European oil and gas index also slipped 2.8 percent, tracking a decline in oil prices that were hit after top exporter Saudi Arabia ruled out production cuts and industry data showed a further build in U.S. crude stockpiles.

 Shares in miners such as Anglo American, Glencore , BHP Billiton, and oil majors BP and Royal Dutch Shell all fell sharply.